TV Not Connecting to WiFi (Don’t Panic, Easy Fix!)

 VPNs and other networks such as PPPoE connections are not readily accessible to your smart TV, so if you’re trying to connect to one, consider an alternative.

-There are several ways that you can try to utilize a VPN but I really only recommend you try this if you’re a bit more technical.
+There are several ways that you can try to utilize a VPN but I only recommend this if you’re a bit more tech savvy.

 Furthermore, no smart TVs support proxies or dial-up connections.

 Yup, those still exist!
-Kind of crazy to think that in the 21st century some people are still using dial up internet.
+It’s kind of crazy to think that in the 21st century, some people are still using dial-up internet.

 2.4GHz vs 5GHz

-If your modem is 5GHz enabled, check your television manual to confirm that it too supports 5GHz.
+If your modem is 5GHz enabled, check your television manual to confirm that it supports 5GHz.

-There are some instances where you smart TV won’t be able to connect to your 5GHz band, but has no problem connecting to the 2.4 GHz band.
+There are some instances where your smart TV won’t be able to connect to your 5GHz band, but has no problem connecting to the 2.4 GHz band.

 So just give the 2.4 GHz band a try and see if that helps.